 Table of Contents

 What can I do to prevent advertisers from spamming my email?

 Gmail displays ads based on the settings of a user’s Google account.
 This is because all Google services are interconnected.
-The ads which appear in your inbox are based on your online search and shopping habits.
-Targeted ads in the inbox can reveal a user’s internet activities and create an urge about buying a particular product or service.
+The ads that appear in your inbox are based on your online search and shopping habits.
+Targeted ads in the inbox can reveal a user’s internet activities and create an urge to buy a particular product or service.

 Follow the steps below to Disable Google’s Personalized Ads:

 - Open the page for your Google Account.